genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/06_developer-training/05_training-content-day5.md

 :::tip
 Remember to change the **alpha-eventhandler.kts** file, as well as inserting the record via `SendIt` command in the configuration table *RIGHT_SUMMARY* too.

-After the configurations, you should run [build](/getting-started/developer-training/training-content-day1/#5-the-build-process) and [deploy](/getting-started/developer-training/training-content-day1/#deploying-the-alpha-product) tasks again to deploy the new version.
+After the configurations, you should run [build and deploy](/getting-started/developer-training/training-content-day1/#5-the-build-and-deploy-process) again to deploy the new version.
 :::

 <!-- ## Generating data model from existing sources